PierceRyan/pierceryan.github.io/_pages/cv.md

     {% include archive-single-cv.html %}
   {% endfor %}</ul>

-Service and leadership
+Contribution
 ======

+* I initiated and organise the UCC Short Informal Mathematical Seminars, a weekly seminar series which presents and promotes interdisciplinary research involving mathematics.
 * I volunteer as a committee member for [Baltimore Sailing Club](https://www.baltimoresailingclub.ie/).
-I update the club’s website and social media, and facilitate online sailing event entry, sailing course registration, and employment applications.
+My primary role is to monitor the club’s online presence.
+I manage social media pages and the club's website to provide online registration for sailing courses and sailing events, an online store, and membership payments.